Chrysler Building: Refinement of designs

-Final plans and start of construction
+Chrysler's plans and restart of construction

-With the design complete, groundbreaking for the Reynolds Building took place on September 19, 1928, but Reynolds did not have the means to carry on construction.
-Reynolds sold the plot, lease, plans, and architect's services to Walter Chrysler for $2 million on October 15, 1928.
-That same day, the Goodwin Construction Company began demolition of what had been built.
+Walter Chrysler offered to buy the building in early October 1928, and Reynolds sold the plot, lease, plans, and architect's services to Chrysler on October 15, 1928, for more than $2.5 million.
+That day, the Goodwin Construction Company began demolition of what had been built.
 A contract was awarded on October 28, and demolition was completed on November 9.
 Chrysler's initial plans for the building were similar to Reynolds's, but with the 808-foot building having 68 floors instead of 67.
 The plans entailed a ground-floor pedestrian arcade; a facade of stone below the fifth floor and brick-and-terracotta above; and a three-story bronze-and-glass "observation dome" at the top.
 However, Chrysler wanted a more progressive design, and he worked with Van Alen to redesign the skyscraper to be 925 ft tall.
 At the new height, Chrysler's building would be taller than the 792 ft Woolworth Building, a building in lower Manhattan that was the world's tallest at the time.
 At one point, Chrysler had requested that Van Alen shorten the design by ten floors, but reneged on that decision after realizing that the increased height would also result in increased publicity.